-and information.
-2 2.03 Present Stormwater Management Program (SWMP) to the public Present draft SWMP to Ulster County Departments and Agencies for review and revision.
+ULSTER COUNTY STORMWATER MANAGEMENT PROGRAM 2.
+03 S N P (S Present Stormwater Management Program SWMP) to he public Present draft SWMP to Ulster County Departments and Agencies for review and revision.
 Present draft SWMP at meeting of EMC.
 Place the Stormwater Management Program plan on the Ulster County stormwater website.
 Number of meetings/attendees with relevant Departments and Agencies.
 Number of attendees at EMC meeting.
 DoEnv / EMC, Municipal MS4 Stormwater contacts, DPW, Planning, IS, Health Department, UCAT, SWCD, UCRRA DoEnv; meeting documentation is kept in Binder or digitally.
-2 2.04 A dedicated telephone hotline and dedicated email address were established in 2007 for the public inquiries about or comments on stormwater concerns.
-These are listed on the county stormwater webpage: https://ulstercountyny.gov/environment/stormwatermanagement Stormwater related phone calls and emails and the status and resolution of complaints are recorded in a dedicated log.
+2. 04 A dedicated telephone hotline and dedicated email address were established in 2007 for the public inquiries about or comments on stormwater concerns.
+These are listed on the county stormwater webpage: https://ulstercountyny.gov/environment/stormwater- management Stormwater related phone calls and emails and the status and resolution of complaints are recorded in a dedicated log.
 DPW Stormwater Management Specialist (SWMS) / DoEnv SWMS and DoE maintain hotline phone log.
 SWMS provides copy of phone log including status of any complaints to DoEnv to post in Binder or digitally annually in March.
-2 2.05 Ulster County Resource Recovery Agency (UCRRA), an Ulster County agency, conducts Household Hazardous and pharmaceutical and Ewaste events annually.
+2. 05 Ulster County Resource Recovery Agency (UCRRA), an Ulster County agency, conducts Household Hazardous and pharmaceutical and E- waste events annually.
 Report on number of participants and amount of material collected.
 General public / UCRRA UCRRA reports annual data to DoEnv in March to post in Binder or digitally.